andyatkinson/andyatkinson.github.io/_posts/2025-05-21-big-problems-big-in-clauses-postgresql-ruby-on-rails-orm.md

 end
 ```

-The issue above is the undesirable N+1 query pattern, where a table is repeatedly queried in a loop, instead of bulk loading a set of rows.
+The issue above is the undesirable N+1 query pattern, where a table is repeatedly queried in a loop, instead of bulk loading all of the desired authors.

 To fix the N+1, we'll add the `includes(:author)` eager loading method to the code above.